Sums, Differences and Dilates: A construction for

 In this section, we present various results about the feasible region $F_{1,2}$.
-As stated in the introduction, we will in particular give a partial converse to a result of Hanson and Petridis (Theorem~\ref{thm:hp1}).
+In particular, as stated in the introduction, we give a partial converse to a result of Hanson and Petridis (Theorem~\ref{thm:hp1}).